miguellacerda/drlnd-project1/Report.md

 ### Description of Implementation

-provides a description of the implementation.

-The report clearly describes the learning algorithm, along with the chosen hyperparameters.
-It also describes the model architectures for any neural networks.
+The environment is solved using a deep Q-network with fixed targets and experience replay.
+Training proceeds as follows:

+1. The agent receives a state vector from the enviroment
+1. Based on the current state, the agent choose an action that is epsilon-greedy with respect to the target Q-network
+1. The agent then receives the next state vector and a reward from the environment (as well as a termination signal that indicates if the episode is complete)
+1. The experience tuple `(state, action, reward, next state)` is added to the replay buffer
+1. Every fixed number of steps, a sample is drawn from the replay buffer (assuming it contains enough tuples)
+1. The sample is used to update the weights of the local Q-network, which are in turn used to adjust the weights of the target Q-network using a soft-update rule
+1. The state that was observed in step (3) then becomes the current state and the processes repeats from step (2)

 #### Learning Algorithms

-This project compares three variations of the deep Q-learning algorithm to solve this environment:
+This project considers three variations of the deep Q-learning algorithm:

-1. DQN with fixed targets and experience replay
+1. Vanilla DQN with fixed targets and experience replay
 1. Double DQN with fixed targets and experience replay
 1. Double DQN with fixed targets and prioritised experience replay